C4Q/AC-Android/cohort_5.4/unit_05/05_05_whiteboarding_challenges.md

 ## Warm-Up - DO THIS NOW!!!
 (5 Minutes) :fire::fire::fire:
 List all of the data structures discussed in class so far - and in one sentence - describe what makes them useful, and unique from other data structures, for each one on your list.

+For example:
+1. Array - an immutable data structure, containing elements assigned to an index, with the size of the structure designated prior to compile time.

 # Lecture

 Based on feedback fair responses from fellows, we will practice, as a class, completing coding questions on the whiteboard.